kaushik9038/full-stack-coding-challenge/fullstack-agent-challenge/README.md

 This is a small local full-stack app built with a FastAPI backend and a React frontend.

-The idea is pretty simple: type in a task, let the backend figure out which tool should handle it, run that tool, save the result, and show the trace in the UI.
+The user will type in a task, the backend figure out the intent of the task and route it to the appropriate tool to handle it, run that tool, save the result, and show the trace in the UI.

-It is intentionally not overbuilt.
-I kept it small enough to demo and reason about without digging through a lot of framework code.

 ## Project Structure